Have you heard of glutamine? Do you know what it does or why it’s important?

 There are three primary reasons why one would take glutamine.
-These reasons are as follows.

 Glutamine also helps improve the health of your leukocytes.
 Leukocytes are a type of immune cell which helps improve your overall immune system.
 Glutamine has been found to be more easily absorbed by leukocytes than glucose making it a more readily available source of energy for your immune system to use.

-Work out supplement – Glutamine has been found to be essential when it comes to protein synthesis.
+Exercise supplement – Glutamine has been found to be essential when it comes to protein synthesis.
 A surplus of glutamine has been positively linked to muscle anabolism and a deficit has been linked to muscle catabolism.
 Anabolism is when the body prevents muscle breakdown and encourages the process of protein synthesis which we mentioned earlier.
 Catabolism is when the body breaks down muscle mass.

 We’ve already touched on this point somewhat when we mentioned why people use this supplement, but let’s drill down further into the benefits of glutamine.